1986

 Four looks powerful."[30]
 (One should remember this statement for later ...)

-they started to live a real rock 'n' roll-life.
+live a real rock 'n' roll-life.

 Alan: "It's exciting to be able to visit so many different places and